 Library Services for Distance Learning Students and Faculty

-Many of the programs at Northwestern State University of Louisiana are available online, the university libraries have put many resources into supporting the students and faculty who work with online courses.
-The university libraries include the Shreveport Education Center Library which serves the College of Nursing and Allied Health and the NSU Leesville Library.
+University Libraries include the Shreveport Education Center Library which serves the College of Nursing and Allied Health and NSU Leesville Library.
 To locate these services, use the Library Webpage or the index to the right.
 The following describe library services available to online students and faculty:

 Contact Us to reach any library faculty or staff by email or phone.
 The contacts include the faculty and staff for the Shreveport and Leesville/Ft.
 Polk campuses.